Ragnhild Tregagås: Tregagås' witchcraft

-The confessions and trial of Ragnhild Tregagås
+Tregagås' confessions and trial

 In November of 1324, in Fusa, Ragnhild Tregagås bragged about her accomplishments, and following town gossip, was accused of witchcraft and summoned to a Bergen court in late January of 1325.
-After gathering reliable witnesses who overheard Ragnhild's confessions in Fusa, the Bergen Clergy led Tregagås to her final confession on the 8th of February, 1325.
+After gathering reliable witnesses who overheard Ragnhild's confessions in Fusa, the Bergen Clergy led Tregagås to her final confession on 8 February, 1325.
 Like many accused witches in later trials, there is a possibility that Ragnhild was forced to confess by Bishop Audfinn and the rest of the Bergen clergy.

 In her confessions, Ragnhild Tregagås confessed that the witnesses were not lying and that she had had sexual relations with Bård multiple times, while her husband was still alive.
 After Bård and Bergljot began seeing each other, she rejected God and followed the Devil in order to break up the couple.
 She confessed that her spell did influence Bård and Bergljot's decision to divorce as well as Bård's decision to move Northward, also confessing that she had indeed hidden in their room to perform the curse.
 Tregagås revealed that during their relationship, she controlled Bård's life, threatening that if he did not do as she asked she would confess everything to her husband, threatening Bård with the legal or fatal consequences of incest and adultery.
 She ended her confessions by claiming that Sørle Sigh was responsible for teaching her 'heretical conjuring'.